chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 Using the 64-byte seed format provides a step up in binding security, additionally providing MAL-BIND-K-CT security, but still not MAL-BIND-K-PK.
 For more guidance, see {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

+For more detailed ML-KEM specific security considerations refer to
+{{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 # IANA Considerations